jeshan/serverless-ghost/README.md

 ## The details
 I expanded on the above in the [deployment.md](deployment.md) file.
 There are explanations, screenshots and documented issues there.
 Please read through it to make the most out of this project.

+## Non-goals
+Making Ghost cloud-native or any form of re-architecting is out of scope.
+However, we do want to leverage AWS integrations where sensible as long as maintaining a separate fork is not required.

 # Licensing
 Custom code provided in this repository is released under the [Simplified BSD Licence](LICENCE).